 Once you have your mortgage offer, your searches and your solicitor is happy that all enquiries have been satisfied, it’s time to exchange contracts.
 Once this is done, you are legally bound to complete on the purchase.
 It’s at this point that your completion date will be confirmed, unless of course you are buying ‘off plan’ in which case completion will be on notice.

 When the completion date arrives, your mortgage lender will release the money required to buy your property to your solicitor.
 Your solicitor will then pass this money on to the solicitor of the housing provider.

-The only thing left to do is collect your keys from the housing provider.
+The only thing left to do is collect your keys.
 Congratulations, you’re now a homeowner!

 Want to get on the property ladder with Shared Ownership?

 We at Legal & General Affordable Homes offer an array of top quality, contemporary properties across England.
 From studio apartments to large detached houses, we aim to provide something for everyone.